Schedule & Memo Topics

 |

-Legal Research Memo 3: The pandemic has shown the importance and vulnerability of service industry workers.
-How is the U.S. Department of Labor proposing to change its regulations to ensure that workers in tip-based industries receive the required minimum wage?
+Legal Research Memo 3: We know Chevron has been overruled, but what does that mean on the ground?
+How has the overturning of Chevron deference affected the Department of Labor's rules on tip wages for service workers?
 How do you find and analyze administrative documents, such as current regulations, proposed and final rules, public comments, statutes and cases, so that you can clearly explain how and why a federal agency is responding to a particular issue? |

 ||

-Wednesday, September 29 |
+Wednesday, February 26 |

 Final discussion of Legal Research Memo 2.
 We will begin our work on Legal Research Memo 3. |